Everyone should know that angels exist. But how would you react to meeting an angel who descended to earth like lightning before your very eyes?

 My personal witness may not have the impact of Mary Magdalene’s or of the Apostles, but I can witness to others in the way Brother Francis communicated that grace to me: he radiated joy, holiness, prayerfulness, utter assurance of life in Christ, an indomitable spirit, graciousness in all things.

 I must paint my own mystical Resurrection tableau, starting today.
 I’ll ask my angel’s help.
 I have seen the empty tomb.

 Even though angels are not part of our everyday experience, we can be assured that they guard us vigilantly night and day, ever at our side, according to God’s plan for our salvation.

-On this greatest day of the Church’s year – the day of Christ’s victory over death – thank your guardian angel for his unfailing ministry to you.
+Easter is the greatest day of the Church’s year – the day of Christ’s victory over death.
+During this holy season, thank your guardian angel for his unfailing ministry to you.
 Don’t expect to hear words or tangible responses from your spiritual guardian, but know that he is there.
 Commit yourself to his care once again.
 Dedicate yourself to praying the Guardian Angel Prayer every day from here on out if you don’t already pray it.

 Above all, thank the Lord Jesus Christ for sending you one of His holy angels as your guardian and mentor in the spiritual life.
 Christ chose that particular angel just for you.

 Praised be Jesus Christ, Lord of Angels and King of Heaven and Earth!